espressif/esp-at/docs/ESP_AT_Commands_Set.md

 Response:

     OK
-It will prompt the message below, if the connection is established successfully:
+It will prompt the following message, if the connection is established successfully:

     +BTSPPCONN:<conn_index>,<remote_address>
-It will prompt the message below, if NOT:
+It will prompt the following message, if NOT:

     +BTSPPCONN:<conn_index>,-1
 Parameters: